nathiss/nathiss.github.io/src/content/articles/franklin/art-from-chaos/index.md

 ## Art from evolution

 Alright.
 Now with the theory out of the way, let's conceptualize a program for generating automatic art.
+Probably it's a good moment to explain the clickbaity summary at the top of this article: the pictures will not _draw_ themselves, the goal is to make _a program_ which will generate art automatically.
+It's going to be an iterative solution where each cycle is parametrized by the results of its predecessor.

 ### Step 0: Initialization